ros2/ros2_documentation/source/Tutorials/Topics/Understanding-ROS2-Topics.rst

 Nodes send data over topics using messages.
 Publishers and subscribers must send and receive the same type of message to communicate.

-The topic types we saw earlier after running ``ros2 topic list -t`` let us know what type of messages is used on each topic.
+The topic types we saw earlier after running ``ros2 topic list -t`` let us know what message type is used on each topic.
 Recall that the ``cmd_vel`` topic has the type:

 .. code-block:: console